 There’re several excellent and strong reasons to become a copywriter in 2023.
 Let’s enumerate them carefully.

 - The median pay of copywriters in America stands at $63,170 per year, according to the Bureau of Labor Statistics.

-- Top 10 percent of copywriters in the US earn more than $100,000 per year, says PayScale.com
+- The top 10 percent of copywriters in the US earn more than $100,000 per year, says PayScale.com

 - Copywriting is a pandemic-proof, recession-proof profession that you can follow as a freelancer with no retirement age if you wish.

-- Though a Bachelor’s degree in journalism, English or Literature is desirable, this isn’t really a hard and fast rule to become a copywriter.
+- Though a Bachelor’s degree in journalism, English, or Literature is desirable, this isn’t really a hard and fast rule to becoming a copywriter.

-In fact, a copywriter is a very respectable profession too.
-A superb copywriter can propel a product, service, brand or company to success both online and offline.
+In fact, being a copywriter is a very respectable profession too.
+A superb copywriter can propel a product, service, brand, or company to success online and offline.